Colgate vs. Boston University odds, prediction: 2026 college basketball picks for Feb. 16 from proven model

 After 10,000 simulations of Colgate vs. Boston University, SportsLine's model is going Over on the total (143.5 points).
 Boston University has seen four of its past five games clear the total, while Colgate has had two Overs in a row.
 From a season-long perspective, 65% of Boston University's games have resulted in the Over hitting, while 56% of Colgate's games are clearing the total.

-So who wins Colgate vs. Boston University, and which side of the spread hits nearly 60% of the time?
+So who wins Colgate vs. Boston University, and which side of the spread hits well over 50% of the time?
 Visit SportsLine now to see which side of the spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.